hoiheart/vue-universal-modal/README.md

 # vue-universal-modal

 Universal modal plugin for Vue3
+<a href="https://hoiheart.github.io/vue-universal-modal/demo/index.html" target="_blank">Demo</a>

 > ⚠️ This plugin does not support Vue2